reportportal/kubernetes/reportportal/v4/README.md

 # K8s
-Kubernetes/Helm configs for installation ReportPortal
+Kubernetes/Helm configs for installation of ReportPortal v4

 This project is created to install ReportPortal on Kubernetes with Helm.
 It describes installation of all mandatory services to run the application.